Your monthly payments will be higher for the next 12 months. Then they’ll go back to what they were before.

 Here's an example of how this would work:

-John has a repayment mortgage of £160,000 on an interest rate of 4.00% and has 24 years and 1 month left on his mortgage.
+John took a 3 month payment break.
+He has a repayment mortgage of £160,000 on an interest rate of 4.00% and has 24 years and 1 month left on his mortgage.
 His monthly payment before he took a payment break was £863.32 each month.